 I’m not sure who to credit for this brilliant idea, but adding a dollop of peanut butter to instant ramen is likely a simplified version of Dan Dan Noodles, a spicy Chinese noodle dish that combines Sichuan chiles, sesame paste, and peanuts.
 The chile-peanut flavor combo has been around for ages, and for good reason!
 It’s absolutely addictive.
 You can check out a couple of authentic Dan Dan Noodle recipes here: Omnivores Cookbook or The Woks of Life.

 What Kind of Peanut Butter to Use

-I highly suggest using natural-style peanut butter, which means it’s just ground up peanuts and maybe a little salt, no sugar, no added oils.
+I highly suggest using natural-style peanut butter, which means it’s just ground-up peanuts and maybe a little salt, no sugar, and no added oils.
 The peanut flavor is much stronger with this type of peanut butter than it is with the more processed and heavily sugared varieties.

 Can I Make it Not Spicy?

 The chili garlic sauce doesn’t just add heat, it also adds garlic and acidity, which round out the sauce.
 So, to make a non-spicy version of this recipe you can add those ingredients individually, by making something similar to this Peanut Lime Dressing instead.

 What Else Can I Add to my Peanut Butter Ramen Noodles?

 You can add all sorts of proteins or vegetables to your Spicy Peanut butter Ramen Noodles to make it new and interesting every time.
 Here are some ideas: